sebschlicht/plg_system_rimages/README.md

 ### Compress all, resize non

-Having a breakpoint package with the selector `img` tells the plugin to compress all images on your page.
+Having a global breakpoint package with the selector `img` tells the plugin to compress all images on your page.

 ![Universal breakpoint package configuration screenshot](https://github.com/sebschlicht/plg_system_rimages/blob/master/images/screen_rimages_img.png)

-This step will most likely reduce your image transfer size by 20 to 50 percent.
+This simple step will most likely reduce your image transfer size by 20 to 50 percent.

-### Resize slider images
+### Resize article images

-Consider you've build a website with *Bootstrap* that features a full-width slider (`<div id="slider" />`).
-You've used large images to maintain a high quality on large screens but the slider plugin uses these for small devices, as well.
+Even if you're using highly compressed images already, you may still benefit from this plugin:
+Consider you're using a couple of images in your articles.
+You've placed high-quality but at the same time large images for a nice visual experience on large screens.
-Particularly mobile devices would benefit from resized images that are just large enough to fill their viewport width.
+Particularly mobile devices with small screens and low bandwidth would benefit from resized images that are just large enough to fill their viewport width.

+Simply add a content breakpoint package with the selector `article img` and configure breakpoints for each device size that you'd like to treat separatedly.
+For example, you could add a breakpoint for each *Boootstrap 3* device class (extra-small, small, medium, large).

+Each breakpoint will lead to a resized version of the image and devices can select the smallest version that fills their viewport.
+These version will be generated automatically for you, by default.

+However, you're not limited to the *Bootstrap* classes, you can configure any breakpoint you like.
+For example, you could add another breakpoint at 360px to offer tiny images to older smartphones and similar devices.

+### Resize images of extensions (e.g. a slider)

+Having CSS selectors gives you a great deal of flexibility.
+You aren't limited to process all or just article images but you could also process images of an extension.

+Maybe you're using a slider (`<div id="slider" />`) which isn't using resized images.
-To make this slider use resized images, simply set the CSS selector of a breakpoint package to `#slider img`, configure breakpoints for smaller devices (e.g. using the *Bootstrap* device sizes) and set the respective max-widths (e.g. XS = 767px) as image width.
+To make this slider use resized images, simply add a breakpoint package with the selector `#slider img` and configure breakpoints for smaller devices, e.g. using the *Bootstrap 3* device classes again.

 ![Slider breakpoint package configuration screenshot](https://github.com/sebschlicht/plg_system_rimages/blob/master/images/screen_rimages_slider.png)

-Each breakpoint will lead to a resized version of the slider images and devices can select the smallest version that fills their viewport width.
-If image generation is enabled (default setting), these resized and compressed versions will be generated automatically.

-Now you could add another breakpoint at 360px to offer tiny versions to older smartphones and similar devices, for example.

 ### Cropped version on small devices